telerik/blazor-docs/knowledge-base/common-popup-component-comparison.md

 This KB article answers the following questions:

-* What are the differences between the Dialog vs the Window component?
+* What are the differences between the Dialog and the Window component?
 * What are the differences between the Popover and the Tooltip?
 * When should you use one popup component over another?